Collection: Vermilion Sumi Ink (Shu Ink)

 From Pigment-Based Vermilion to Genuine Mercury Vermilion

-High-grade vermilion ink is produced using refined mercury, resulting in a vivid red that resists fading over time.
+High-quality vermilion ink is made using refined mercury, creating a vivid, lustrous red that maintains its beauty over time.

-More affordable types use pigments instead of mercury, which may deteriorate in color with age.
+More affordable types use pigment-based substitutes, which may fade with age.